CONFERENCE PROGRAMME

 Day Two

 The Asia-Pacific region is experiencing a significant surge in air travel, with IATA projecting that passenger numbers will double by 2043.
 To cope with this strong demand, airports in the region are undertaking extensive development work to upgrade existing facilities and build new airports between 2025 and 2035 and beyond.
-GHI invites leading airports to showcase their developments and what this means for handlers and airlines alike.
+This session looks at why it’s important to have the right digital infrastructure in place.

 Does a cultural leaning towards deference and hierarchies in Asia start to become a serious barrier to building a proactive safety reporting culture on the ramp?
 This session asks regional leaders to explore the nuances of developing a Just Culture in the region and the hidden impact of penalties/bonuses when allied to the reporting of risks.
 How do operators coach frontline teams to confidently challenge the behaviours of more senior colleagues or customers when their actions compromise safety?
 And, are we inadvertently adding to the chance of a catastrophic accident by tying safety records to company-wide incentives?
 This session will establish an open and transparent dialogue to drive collective safety gains.